MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/establish-relationship-for-chid-targeting.md

     - HWIDs approved for targeting by Requesting Company:

-4. Once the approval email from "OWNER" is received and processed by Microsoft you will be able to create a new shipping label targeting these HWID's and CHID's.
+4. Once the approval email from "OWNER" is received and processed by Microsoft you will be able to create a new submission targeting these HWID's and CHID's.

 **Processing timeline:**